Pumpkin potato and sausage bake – a surprisingly delicious sheet pan dinner perfect for the season.

 - 450 g/ 1 lbs pumpkin Note 1

 - 1 tablespoon sugar

 - 250 ml/ 1 cup water

-Peel the potatoes and slice them.
-Give them to the baking tray.
-Rub them with the oil, arrange them on ¾ of the baking tray and sprinkle them with salt and pepper.
+- Peel the potatoes and slice them.
+Place them on the baking tray.
+Rub them with the oil, arrange them on ¾ of the tray and sprinkle them with salt and pepper.

-Carefully pour the water into the tray taking care not to wash off the spices or the oil on the vegetables.
+- Carefully pour the water into the tray taking care not to wash away the spices or the oil on the vegetables.

-In the meantime slice the cabanossi into thick slices.
-Add them to the sheet pan on the potatoes and continuing roasting for another 10-15 minutes or so until the vegetables are soft and the sausages cooked through.
+- In the meantime slice the cabanossi into thick slices.
+Add them to the sheet pan on top of the potatoes and continue roasting for another 10-15 minutes or so until the vegetables are soft and the sausages cooked through.